 A. General.
 A debtor may bring a proceeding under 11 U.S.C. § 522(f) to avoid a lien or transfer of property by motion.
 All other proceedings to avoid a lien, except those under 11 U.S.C. § 522(f), must be brought by adversary proceeding.
 A motion to sell free and clear of liens is a proceeding to avoid a lien and may be brought by motion.

 B. Motion.
 The caption of the motion must identify the creditor whose lien is to be avoided.
 The motion must: (1) state the amount of the lien and the debtor’s obligation secured by the lien sought to be avoided; (2) identify the property subject to the lien and its fair market value; (3) state the nature and amount of any other debts or obligations secured by an interest in the property; (4) state the dollar amount of the exemption; (5) state the specific statutory authority for the exemption; and (6) identify any other property claimed to be exempt under the statute.

-B. If a proof of claim has been filed by the creditor whose lien is to be avoided, the motion to avoid lien and notice pursuant to Neb.
-R. Bankr.
-P. 9013-1 shall be served on the creditor at the address for notice set forth in the proof of claim.
-If no proof of claim has been filed, the motion and notice pursuant to Neb.
-R. Bankr.
-P. 9013-1 shall be served on the creditor in a manner that would be sufficient service of process under the Federal Rules of Bankruptcy Procedure and the Federal Rules of Civil Procedure.
-If no resistance is timely filed pursuant to Neb.
-R. Bankr.
-P. 9013-1, the Court will enter an order.
+C. Service.
+In addition to any other service requirements, if the creditor whose lien is to be avoided filed a proof of claim, the movant must serve the motion on the creditor at the address for notice stated in the proof of claim.
+If a creditor did not file a proof of claim, the movant must serve the motion on the creditor in a manner sufficient for service of process under the Federal Rules of Bankruptcy Procedure and the Federal Rules of Civil Procedure.